 If you work for a company with 50 or more employees and the coverage provided is through an insurance company, expect to receive Form 1095-B from your insurance company and Form 1095-C from your employer.

 Do I Need to Include Form 1095-A, Form 1095-B, or Form 1095-C In My Tax Return?

 Form 1095-B and Form 1095-C are purely informational, so you don’t need to send a copy to the IRS.
 The IRS receives their own copy of the forms, and they’ll notify you if they notice any discrepancies in their records.
 Don’t wait to file your tax return before you receive Form 1095-B or 1095-C. You probably won’t need to amend your return, but if you do, you can fill out and send Form 1040X to correct the problem.

 If you will receive a Form 1095-A this year, you must wait until you receive your copy before you file.
 This way you can avoid reporting incorrect information on your tax return.
 Should you not receive Form 1095-A a few weeks before the due date, contact your provider to send you another copy.

 Should I Get Tax Help for Form 1095?

 Seeking the help of a tax professional can save you a lot of time and money.
-With our team of tax advocates by your side, you’ll get expert advice from certified professionals who can help you reach your financial goals.
+With our team of tax advocates by your side, you’ll get expert advice from licensed professionals who can help you reach your financial goals.
 Whether you want help understanding how your health insurance affects your taxes, or you need to fix an error on a tax return, Community Tax can create a plan so you can build a positive financial future.

 Community Tax has helped over 44,000 clients with their tax issues, and resolved over $250 million in tax debt.
 Reach out to us today at 999.676.4319 for a free consultation.